MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ### Where is my workspace data stored and how is it protected?

-Workspace data is stored in their personal OneDrive for business and carries the same protections as all other content stored in OneDrive.
+Workspace data is stored in your personal OneDrive for business and carries the same protections as all the other content stored in OneDrive.

 ## See also